VBeegle/orca-stars-android/README.md

 	OrcaStars businesses, and learn what each one does for the environment to preserve the orca population.

-	3. Despite frequenting The Green Bean, a carbon-neutral cafe, Mike knows that he could probably contribute to a sustainable future in more impactful ways.
-Noticing a flyer at his preferred coffee establishment, he scans a QR code, taking him to the App/Play Store where he downloads OrcaStars.
-Curious what a zero emissions latte has to do with Orcinus orca, he navigates to the “About” section on his device.
-Mike scrolls through information about Orca Conservancy and the OrcaStars program, has his questions answered, and is excited to check out other OrcaStars businesses.
+	3. Mike likes to visit the The Green Bean, a carbon-neutral café, but wishes that he knew about more than just one “green” business.
+On his most recent visit, he notices a flyer for “OrcaStars”, and that The Green Bean is a member.
+He scans a QR code on the pamphlet, taking him to the download page for the OrcaStars App.
+Wondering how a zero emissions latté has a connection to orcas, he navigates to the “About” section on the app.
+He scrolls through information about the Orca Conservancy and the OrcaStars program, where his questions are answered and then some.
+He is happy to have found such a good resource for finding more establishments like The Green Bean.